Liam-Wirth/terminal_renderer/old/README.md

 Frame Buffering and Output (Store and render the final image)

 This pipeline can be optimized by focusing on the most computationally expensive stages, such as rasterization and shading.

-# New "Pipeline" as it exists in my sick and twisted mind:
-Modeling -> Transformations -> Viewing Projection -> Chunking buffers for rasterization -> Rasterization -> Depth Checks -> Frame Buffer -> Overlay Hud -> Output

-code needs to have global state in which it's values are initialized once, and are simply mutated/updated on each frame

-TermRenderer:
-    pub buffer: Buffer <- Possibly with some sorta mutex lock thingy mabob on it, or just atomics pub camera: Camera
-    pub scene: Scene <- Entities, Lights (eventually), etc pub hud: Hud (TODO!)
-    pub chunks: Vec<Buffer> <-